Agency workers and health and safety risk assessments when you're pregnant

 What's a health and safety risk assessment?

-If you're sent home when you tell the employer you are pregnant and there is an immediate risk to health and safety, it may be reasonable to suspend you for a short period so the risk assessment can be done.
+If there’s an immediate risk to health and safety, it may be reasonable to suspend you for a short period so they can:

 Confirm you're willing to work

-When you know you're pregnant it's a good idea to write to your agency and employer saying that you are ready and willing to work.
+When you know you're pregnant you should write to your agency and the organisation you're working for.
+Tell them you're pregnant and ready and willing to work.
 You can also ask for changes to be made because of your pregnancy.
 For example, this could be to ask for a chair if you have to stand for long periods of time.

 Whether these changes will be made depends on: